Dispatch dissected

 - Detailed error logging: the default implementation of the

-In summary, we could eventually implement all of the additional executor behaviour we needed by having a trait override the definition of HttpExecutor
+In summary, we could eventually implement all of the additional executor behaviour we needed by having a trait override the definition of HttpExecutor's execute operation.

 Let me know if you found this explanation useful.
 Some of what I wrote here will end up in a new edition of the little Dispatch book I wrote.
 Let me know what you're missing, and I will stick that in as well.